atom/atom/docs/creating-a-package.md

 `menus` array in your _package.json_ can specify which menus to load and in what order.

+FIXME: Describe how to create an application menu item.

 Context menus are created by determining which element was selected and then adding all of the menu items whose selectors match that element (in the order which they were loaded).
 The process is then repeated for the elements until reaching the top of the dom tree.

 NOTE: Currently you can only specify items to be added to the context menu, the menu which appears when you right click.
-There are plans to add support for adding to global menu.

 ```
 'context-menu':